 Key takeaways

-• Creon (pancrelipase) is a pancreatic enzyme replacement therapy (PERT) that helps replace the enzymes that digest food.
+Creon (pancrelipase) is a pancreatic enzyme replacement therapy (PERT) that replaces the enzymes that help digest food.

-• Without insurance coverage, Creon can cost around $931 per month.
-However, it’s widely covered by private insurance and Medicare Part D plans.
+Without insurance coverage, Creon can cost around $1,701 per month, but it’s widely covered by health insurance and Medicare Part D plans.

-• SingleCare coupons, manufacturer savings programs, and other patient support programs can also help save money on Creon.
+SingleCare Creon coupons, manufacturer savings programs, a Creon copay card, and other patient support programs can also help save money on Creon.

-Digestion without pancreatic enzymes is like driving without motor oil—it just doesn’t work.
-When you have exocrine pancreatic insufficiency (EPI), there aren’t enough enzymes from the pancreas to break down the sugars, fats, proteins, and starches you eat, which can throw a wrench into bodily functions.
-Fortunately, Creon can help.
-This brand-name medication replaces the body’s pancreatic enzymes, helping restore normalcy to the digestive tract.
+People with exocrine pancreatic insufficiency (EPI) do not produce enough digestive enzymes from the pancreas to break down the sugars, fats, proteins, and starches from food they eat, which can throw a wrench into normal bodily functions.
+Creon is a brand-name medication that replaces the body’s pancreatic enzymes, helping restore normalcy to the digestive tract.
+Unfortunately, Creon can be pricey, but there are a few savings tips that can help reduce the out-of-pocket cost.

 How much does Creon cost?

 However, insurance coverage doesn’t necessarily mean Creon will be free.
-The out-of-pocket cost depends on the insurance plan—specifically which drug tier they place it in.
-Each plan has a formulary, which classifies drugs into two to five tiers and explains how much they’ll cover.
+The Creon cost with Medicare Part D or commercial health insurance depends on the insurance plan, specifically, which drug tier it is placed in.
+Each plan has a formulary, which classifies drugs into tiers and explains how much their insurance plan will cover.
 Typically, generics occupy the lowest tier and receive the best coverage, while specialty drugs are on the highest tier and have the highest copays.
 As a brand-name drug, Creon may be on a middle or high tier.

 How to save money on Creon